opdev1004/saveCategoryBasedFeed/README.md

 ## Problems & Solve:
 1. Why not using database?:
-  * files are quicker, database is slower.
+  * Files are quicker, database is slower.
 Json files are good enough for blog data.
 2. The name of json file is ugly.. why does it have to use urlencode?
   * To support other languages in any OS.
 I haven't done testing for linux yet but it should be working on linux because i have used similar script on debian server and it only required small change that i do not remember.
 3. Why PHP?
 PHP is so bad..